GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

 the [Sigfox backend](https://backend.sigfox.com/) **Device Type > Callbacks** console to delete the 5 callbacks configured for this integration.
 You can identify the integration callbacks from the URLs that point to your Cloud Functions.

-### Delete the GCP project
+### Delete the Google Cloud project

-To avoid incurring charges to your GCP account for the resources used in this tutorial, you can delete the project.
+To avoid incurring charges to your Google Cloud account for the resources used in this tutorial, you can delete the project.

 **Caution**: Deleting a project has the following consequences: